-Salford Red Devils are set to launch an initiative with supporters to create a charter governing acceptable behaviour at the AJ Bell Stadium.
+Salford Red Devils are set to launch an initiative with supporters to create a charter governing acceptable behaviour at the The Salford Stadium.

 Preliminary analysis of the recent digital survey highlighted growing concerns among supporters towards a tiny minority displaying anti-social behaviour, and the Club have taken this information very seriously.

 Over the coming weeks the Club will be reaching out to fans and asking them to get together to shape the family-friendly environment that they are asking for.